miguelci/qanda/readme.md

 ## To run the app inside  php docker container

-- `docker-compose exec php sh` - This command will put inside the container, where you'll be able to execute the code which is connect already to a mysql database.
+- `docker-compose exec php sh` - This command will put inside the container, where you'll be able to execute the code which is connected already to a mysql database.

 - `php artisan qanda:interactive` - this will start the Q/A app